California General Obligation Bonds

 Under Proposition 13, issuing an unlimited-tax general obligation bond requires two-thirds of voters (55% for certain school and community college districts) to approve the increased tax levy that would result from approval.
 Our firm assists with polling, voter education campaigns and other activities needed to ensure that the ballot initiative is successful.
 In addition, our firm is responsible for drafting all documents, attending all meetings and ensuring that the legal process moves forward smoothly and that each of our clients secure the financing needed.

-If your school district or municipality is considering issuing a general obligation bond financed by a tax levy, you should contact the Weist Law Firm, Scotts Valley, California.
+If your school district or municipality is considering issuing a general obligation bond financed by a tax levy, you should contact the Weist Law Firm, Los Gatos, California.
 Call us at 831-438-7900 or contact us online to learn more about your options.

 Serving California Municipalities Since 1989 – Weist Law.